Tijuana Baja California, Mexico Travel Guide

 Purchase last-minute souvenirs, being mindful of customs limits.

-Mexico does not offer VAT refunds for tourists on general purchases.
+Mexico does not offer VAT refunds for tourists who are on general purchases.

 Allow ample time for border crossing.
 Check real-time border wait times.